 Factors affecting Mitochondrial Membrane Integrity

 Supplemental ATP Replacement

-Energy production (metabolic function) in the body is reliant on mitochondria in the cells (pictured above ).
+Energy production (metabolic function) in the body is reliant on mitochondria in the cells.
+These are small orgonelles that float around inside a cell, and each cell contains up to several thousand mitochondria depending on its function.
 The mitochondria are the body's furnaces, that are responsible for the production of energy inside each cell.
 They take in oxygen, sugar and ADP (effectively spent energy) and produce energy, carbon dioxide and ATP (the currency of energy).
 A compelx variety of processes and compounds are involved in this process.